If you want your shirt to look good on you, then you have to know how a dress shirt should fit.

 Wearing a great-fitting shirt will make you look and feel so much better.
 You won’t even believe what wonders it does for your confidence.

 Prepare for many compliments.

-And if you’re interested in getting more advice like this, then you want to get on the launch list of my upcoming e-book: The Beginner’s Guide to Dressing Better.
+And if you’re interested in getting more advice like this, then you want to get on the launch list of my upcoming e-book: Style Made Simple.
 Sign up below for more information and more free samples.